sh1boot/sh1boot.github.io/drafts/zsh-and-tmux-config.md

   win_title "$cmdline"
 ```

-I got tired of all my windows ending up being titled `fg`, so I did a
+I got tired of all my windows ending up being titled `fg`, so I included
-fixup for that.
+a fixup for that.

 ### Resetting terminal state after commands